 Each group will prepare a presentation about one of the experiments that they carried out.
 For this experiment there will be a second appointment, so that you have plenty of time to reinsure what you have learned.
+You must acknowledge giving the presentation in Blackboard using the tab "Advanced Lab Course Seminars".

 During the presentation, all students should contribute equally.
-The presentation time is 30 min.
-The presentation should be rehearsed TWICE - once with the tutor of the experiment, at the day of the 2nd appointment, and once - with course instructors (Dr. Püttner, Prof. Weinelt, or Prof. Reich) one week before the presentation.
+The presentation time is 30 min for 2-student groups or < 45 min for 3-student groups.
+The presentation should be rehearsed TWICE - once with the tutor of the experiment, at the day of the $2^{nd}$ appointment, and once - with course instructors (Fumagalli or Püttner) one week before the presentation.
 These rehearsals will give the group a chance to improve their presentation; they will not be graded.
 Students are responsible for setting up the rehearsal.
 An adequate seminar presentation is necessary to pass the course.
 Some advice regarding presentations:

-- Arrive >5 min before the class starts, test your laptop connection! - Target an audience of your peers, Master students, who are not experts in your topic - Start with a clear and easy-to follow "Introduction" section.
+- Arrive > 5 min before the class starts, test your laptop connection! - Target an audience of your peers, Master students, who are not experts in your topic - Start with a clear and easy-to follow "Introduction" section.
 The question you should answer there: what will you tell the audience and why should the audience care? - During the introduction, you do not need to show many long formulas and especially include formula derivations.
-One-two key formulas should be enough! - In the second part of the talk, "Experiment", you should clearly explain the experimental setup, methodologies - At the end of the talk, in "Conclusion" section, discuss problems of the experiments, main conclusions, and possible applications. - Always label each axis of each graph!

-- Use simple fonts (Arial) and font big enough (>20pt) to be seen from the back row.
+One-two key formulas should be enough! - In the second part of the talk, "Experiment", you should clearly explain the experimental setup, methodologies - At the end of the talk, in "Conclusion" section, discuss problems of the experiments, main conclusions, and possible applications. - Always label each axis of each graph! - Use simple fonts (Arial) and font big enough (>20pt) to be seen from the back row.
 Do not read from the slides.
 Do not use excessive colors/italics/bold/fonts.
 Do not have more than two graphs per slide. - If you use any graph/illustration/reference that is not made by you, reference them -- otherwise, it is plagiarism!